xrdocs/multicast/_tutorials/mldp-flex-algo-fa.md

 There is mLDP Label Binding and it is a FEC Type 0x100.
 The FEC element contains 3 things:
 1. Type: Point-to-Multipoint (P2M) or Multipoint-to-Multipoint (MP2MP)
 2. Root: There is only one Root identified by an IP address
-3. Opaque: Determines the kind of Multicast service (e.g. default MDT, partitioned MDT, data MDT).
+3. Opaque: Determines the kind of multicast service (e.g. default MDT, partitioned MDT, data MDT).
 P routers do not interpret this value

 The above 3 items uniquely identify the mLDP tree.